hmrc/sbt-accessibility-linter/docs/adr/0001-compatibility-with-different-play-version.md

 * Good, because it identifies the Play version at compile time.
 * Bad, because macro usage can be complex and challenging to maintain.

-### Option 4: Decouple scalatest Library from Plugin
+### Option 4: Make users add the right scalatest library for their version of play themselves

 * Good, because it removes the dependency on Play version within the plugin.
 * Bad, because teams need to manage both the plugin and the specific scalatest library for their Play version.